Economic Progress Report(Change from previous year)

 - In October 2013, there were 22,059 sales of existing single-family homes, a decrease of 3.1 percent from the previous month, but 9.4 percent more than in October 2012.

 - The median sale price for an existing single-family home was $171,300 in October 2013, 9.5 percent higher than a year ago.

 - The U.S. consumer confidence index was 70.4 in November 2013, down 2.8 percent from October 2013, and 1.5 percent lower than one year ago.

 - The Texas region’s consumer confidence index was 90.8 in November 2013, up 1.9 percent from October 2013, but 7.2 percent lower than one year ago.

 Oil and Natural Gas

-- Oil and natural gas production tax collections for the first nine months of fiscal 2013 were 15.2 percent higher than during the same period in 2012.
+- Oil and natural gas production tax collections for the first three months of fiscal 2014 were 40 percent higher than during the same period in 2013.